cresset-template/cresset/README.md

 GPUs, CUDA, Docker, etc. to squeeze every last drop of performance from their GPUs __*using the same hardware and neural networks*.__

-Though Docker images with PyTorch source builds are already available in the official [PyTorch Docker Hub](https://hub.docker.com/r/pytorch/pytorch) repository and the [NVIDIA NGC](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch) repository, these images have a multitude of other packages installed with them,
+Although Docker images with PyTorch source builds are already available in the official [PyTorch Docker Hub](https://hub.docker.com/r/pytorch/pytorch) repository and the [NVIDIA NGC](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch) repository, these images have a multitude of other packages installed with them,